 When I looked at epidemiological studies, there was a correlation between heart disease mortality and consumption of animal protein.
 I also read The China Study by Dr. T. Colin Campbell and learned that populations consuming more animal protein had a higher prevalence of chronic diseases like heart disease and cancer.[iii]

-I made a drastic change to my diet by following the recommendations of Drs.
-Ornish and Esselstyn.
+I made a drastic change to my diet by following the recommendations of Dean Ornish, MD and Caldwell Esselstyn, MD.
 I gave up animal products, nuts, and added fat, and switched to a low-fat, whole-food, plant-based diet.
 I also researched stress management and found the mental and physical training of both yoga and tai chi to be helpful.
 I even became a yoga instructor and personal trainer in an effort to learn more about stress relief and exercise.
 I lost twenty-five pounds following this lifestyle change, and my LDL cholesterol went from 130 to 58.
 I also feel more energetic, happy, and healthy overall.

 Post heart attack, I looked around and became concerned (professionally and personally) with the current state of our national health.
 Seventy percent of Americans are overweight or obese and about half of all adults in the country suffer from chronic illnesses.